ssuthon/grails-excel-import/README.txt

+--To install as Maven Local--
+>> grials compile
+>> grails maven-install

 Excel-Import plugin uses Apache POI [http://poi.apache.org/] library (v 3.6) to parse Excel files.

 It's useful for either bootstrapping data, or when you want to allow your users to enter some data using Excel spreadsheets.